-Cervical dysplasia is caused by a sexually transmitted virus.
+Cervical dysplasia is most often caused by a sexually transmitted virus.
 The virus is called the human papillomavirus (HPV).
-This virus causes abnormal changes in the cells of the cervix.
-The most significant cervical change would be cancer.

 There are different types of HPV.
-The risk of cervical disease may be high or low depending on the type of HPV.
+The risk of cervical disease will differ based on the type of HPV.

-Factors that may increase your chance of cervical dysplasia include:
+Things that may increase the chance of cervical dysplasia include:

-There are often no apparent symptoms with cervical dysplasia.
-Cervical changes are found through screening tests.
+There are often no symptoms with cervical dysplasia.
+Cervical changes are most often found in screening tests.

 American Congress of Obstetricians and Gynecologists